AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Measurements.md

 ***

-## `Create MeasurementMappings`
+## `Update MeasurementMappings`

-Creates the measurement mappings for a given asset or asset type.
+Updates the measurement mappings for a given asset or asset type.

+For an asset measurement mappings, you can specify include an If-Match property in the HTTP request header to specify that the asset is modified only if the asset version matches.
+The If-Match property is not available for asset types.

 ### Request